-August economic indicators are announced today, suggesting the recent monetary and fiscal easing measures helped to stabilize economic growth.
-However, headwinds from domestic deleveraging and the escalating trade war will continue to weigh on growth.
-Monetary and fiscal policy to become more pro-growth although the authorities remain vigilant on financial vulnerabilities.
+A batch of October economic indicators is announced today, together with the credit data, suggesting that the recent policy easing helped to stabilize economic growth.
+However, headwinds from the unsettled trade war with the US and domestic deleveraging still weigh on growth.
+As such, we expect monetary and fiscal policy to become more pro-growth in the rest of the year.